-- (1) Unless otherwise decided by the Council the order of business at any ordinary meeting of the Council is to be as follows-
+- (1) Unless otherwise decided by the Council, the order of business at any ordinary Council meeting is to be as follows- $\,$

-- 1. Declaration of opening
+- 1 Declaration of Opening / Announcement of Visitors

-- 1.1 Recording of those present
+- 2 Attendance

-- 1.2 Apologies
+- 2.1 Apologies

-- 1.3 Approved leave of absence
+- 2.2 Approved leave of absence

+- 2.3 Application for leave of absence

+- 3 Announcements from the Presiding Member

+- 4 Declarations of Interest

+- 5 Public Question Time

+- 5.1 Response to previous public questions taken on notice

+- 5.2 Public question time

+- 6 Presentations

+- 6.1 Petitions

+- 6.2 Presentations

+- 6.3 Deputations

+- 6.4 Delegates' reports

+- 7 Confirmation of Minutes

+- 8 Reports of Committees

+- 9 Reports of Officers

+- 10 Elected Member Motions of which previous notice has been given

+- 11 Questions from Member

-- 1.4 Welcoming of visitors to the meeting
+- 12 New Business of an urgent nature introduced by decision of the meeting

-- 1.5 Announcements by the presiding member without discussion
+- 13 Meeting closed to public

+- 13.1 Matters for which the meeting may be closed

+- 13.2 Public reading of resolutions that may be made public

+- $14~{

+m Closure}$

-- 2. Public Question Time - 2.1 Response to previous public questions taken on notice - 2.2 Public question time - 3.
-Declarations of interest - 4.
-Confirmation of minutes of previous meetings - 5.
-Public statements, petitions, presentations and approved deputations - 6.
-Method of dealing with agenda business - 7.
-Reports - 7.1 Reports from Committees - 7.2 Reports from the Chief Executive Officer - 8.
-New business of an urgent nature introduced by decision of the meeting - 9.
-Applications for leave of absence - 10.
-Motions of which previous notice has been given - 11.
-Questions from members without notice - 12.
-Meeting closed to public - 12.1 Matters for which the meeting may be closed - 12.2 Public reading of resolutions that may be made public - 13 Closure - (2) Unless otherwise decided by the Council, the order of business at any special meeting of the Council is to be the order in which that business stands in the agenda of the meeting. - (3) In determining the order of business for any meeting of the Council, the provisions of the Act and Regulations relating to the time at which public question time is to be held are to be observed.
+- (2) Unless otherwise decided by the Council, the order of business at any special meeting of the Council is to be the order in which that business stands in the agenda of the meeting.

+- (3) In determining the order of business for any meeting of the Council, the provisions of the Act and Regulations relating to the time at which public question time is to be held are to be observed.